eggmund/bur/README.md

 The binary will then be found in `target/release/bur`.

-To run in debug mode, run the executable with the environment variable:
+To run in debug mode, build with the feature `logger` and run the executable with the environment variable:

-`RUST_LOG=debug ./bur`
+`RUST_LOG=debug`

 ## Config: